qasimkhalid/SBEO/Competency Questions.md

         }
         ```

-        * How many times a person has deviated from one's provided path?
+        *  27. What is the navigational state of each person (refers to the state while following a path to check either a person is following the provided path or deviating from it)?
         ```
-        SELECT ?person ?deviation
+        SELECT ?person ?state
         WHERE {
             ?person rdf:type ?allTypePerson ;
-                    sbeo:hasXTimesDeviated ?deviation .
+                    sbeo:hasNavigationalState ?state .
             ?allTypePerson rdfs:subClassOf* foaf:Person .
         }
         ```

-        * What is the fitness status of each person?
+    * ***Emergency evacuation***.

+        * 28. Is there an incident in the building?
         ```
-        SELECT ?person ?fitStatus
+        SELECT ?incident
         WHERE {
-            ?person rdf:type ?allTypePerson ;
-                    sbeo:hasFitnessStatus ?fitStatus .
+            ?incident rdf:type ?allTypeIncident .
-            ?allTypePerson rdfs:subClassOf* foaf:Person .
+            ?allTypeIncident rdfs:subClassOf* sbeo:Incident .
         }
         ```

-        * What is the role of each member within any group?
+        * 29. At what time an incident occurred?
         ```
-        SELECT DISTINCT ?person ?role ?group
+        SELECT ?incident ?startedTime
         WHERE {
-            ?person rdf:type ?allTypePerson ;
-                    sbeo:hasRole ?role .
-            ?allTypePerson rdfs:subClassOf* foaf:Person .

-            ?group rdf:type ?allTypeGroup ;
+            ?incident rdf:type ?allTypeIncident ;
-                   sbeo:hasMember ?person .
+                      sbeo:startedAtTime ?startedTime .
-            ?allTypeGroup rdfs:subClassOf* sbeo:Group .
+            ?allTypeIncident rdfs:subClassOf* sbeo:Incident .
         }
         ```

-    * ***Emergency evacuation***.

-        * What is the availability status of all emergency evacuation routes?
+        * 30. What is the availability status of the spaces that are a part of emergency evacuation routes?
         ```
         SELECT ?route ?avStatus
             WHERE {